prathmesh3235/superhero-team-builder/README.md

 6. Choose a "Resource Type" (Deployment or Serverless Deployment based on preference).

-7. Under "Advanced Options", set the Target Port to `3000` for container traffic.

-8. Click "Create" and wait for the deployment to complete.
+7. Click "Create" and wait for the deployment to complete.
 You can monitor the logs in the Topology view.

-9. Once the deployment is finished, click the ↗ OpenURL icon to view your running Next.js app on OpenShift.
+8. Once the deployment is finished, click the ↗ OpenURL icon to view your running Next.js app on OpenShift.